smietanskaj-nowak/Python/ml-projects/llm/transformers/README.md

 - Models: Pretrained transformer architectures (BERT-like)
 - Framework: Hugging Face Transformers
 - Dataset: Processed subset of SQuAD adapted for classification
-- Focus: Model performance vs. computational cost
+- Focus: Accuracy, training time, and architectural trade-offs

-This is an applied NLP project showing a complete, reproducible workflow: from data preparation to model evaluation.
+This is an applied NLP project presenting a **complete and reproducible workflow**, from data preparation and fine-tuning to cross-model comparison.

 ---

 ## 🧠 Problem Formulation

-Although the original **SQuAD dataset** is designed for question answering, it is transformed here into a **classification problem** by constructing (context, question, label) examples.
+Although the original **SQuAD dataset** is designed for question answering, it is transformed here into a **supervised classification problem** by constructing (context, question, label) examples.

-This allows transformer models to be evaluated in a supervised classification setting, highlighting architectural trade-offs rather than dataset-specific performance.
+This formulation allows different transformer architectures to be compared in a controlled classification setting, independent of QA-specific metrics.

 ---

 ## 🔧 Workflow

-1. **Data Loading**
+1. **Data Loading and Preprocessing**
    - Load and preprocess SQuAD-style data
    - Convert hierarchical QA structure into flat classification samples